-Coastal Geologic Services offers a variety of services, from private property coastal assessments to regional studies.
+Coastal Geologic Services, now Natural Systems Design + Coastal Geologic Services, offers a variety of services, from private property coastal assessments to regional studies.
 We have worked for all levels of government, including tribes, cities, counties, and state agencies, as well as for private landowners.
 A brief summary of services is provided below, with links to a detail page for each type of service.

 Whether you are a current property owner or a future property owner, or if you are a realtor, CGS can help you manage your shoreline investments.
 We offer pre-purchase assessments and have a certified staff member to help with the Lake Whatcom Homeowner Incentive Program.

 See project examples and learn more about services for landowners.

 CGS has conducted numerous regional assessments and published research about Puget Sound coastal geomorphology, strategies, and metrics for restoration prioritization efforts, sea level rise scenarios, estuarine processes, and more!
 Visit our Publications page to see recent published white papers and reports.

 Learn more about regional assessments.

 CGS has completed shoreline restoration projects in all Puget Sound counties.
 We focus on restoring coastal sediment processes by removing failing or unnecessary armor structures, preventing erosion with soft shore protection techniques, enhancing coastal habitats, and improving slope stability with native vegetation.
 We have been involved in every stage — identification, prioritization, assessment, feasibility, design, construction oversight, and monitoring — of over 50 bulkhead removal projects Sound-wide!

 See project examples and learn more about restoration design.